Baby Measuring Big?

 Have you been told that you are having a big baby?

-Predicted Big Baby Case Study: Is this the end of the dream waterbirth?
+Predicted Big Baby Case Study: Does this mean a change of birth plan and the end of the dream waterbirth?

 Two days after Lydia's midwife appointment, she got a call from the hospital, to say that they'd received the referral for a growth scan.
 However, due to the high volume of women being booked in for scans at the moment, they wouldn't be able to see her for another 5 days.
 This made Lydia feel so frustrated and upset, because she was worrying so much about the outcome of the scan and just wanted to know if her dream waterbirth was definitely off the cards and what the next steps would be.

 The night before the scan, Lydia found it hard to sleep.
 She was imagining all kinds of scenarios for her birth.
 The day of the scan finally arrived and it was good news!
 Lydia's baby wasn't measuring big after all.
 He was exactly where he should be and was measuring on the 56th percentile.
-Lydia's dream of a natural, waterbirth was back on.
-A few weeks later, Lydia birthed a beautiful baby boy, 2 days before his estimated due date, at home, in the birth pool, weighing a perfect 8lbs 6oz.
+Lydia's dream of a natural waterbirth was back on.
+A few weeks later, Lydia birthed a beautiful baby boy.
+Her baby arrived just 2 days before his estimated due date, at home, in the birth pool, weighing a perfect 8lbs 6oz.

-Unfortunately Lydia's experience isn't unusual and so many of my clients are being told that their baby is measuring big, when they attend their antenatal appointments.
+Unfortunately Lydia's experience isn't unusual and so many of my clients are being told that their baby is measuring big when they attend their antenatal appointments.
 It's almost becoming standard practice now and in most cases, these women are not carrying big babies at all and all that it creates is unnecessary worry and anxiety for a few days or even weeks.
-I had one previous client who was told that she needed to be induced, due to the scan estimating a big baby.
-This induction led to complications at birth, which then lead to an unplanned, emergency caesarean section.
-When her baby was born, he was not considered "big" either.
-He was a healthy 7lb 13oz, but induced at 38weeks +5.
-He could have quite happily stayed in the womb, until he was ready to be born and his Mother's birth experience could have been very different.
+I had one previous client who had wanted to have a physiological birth, but was told that she needed to be induced due to an ultrasound scan estimating a big baby.
+Due to fear and coercion from her maternity team, she agreed to the induction.
+This induction led to complications at birth, which then lead to an unplanned, emergency caesarean section and what my client describes as a "negative birth experience".
+When her baby was born, he was not considered "big" at all.
+He was a healthy 7lb 9oz, but induced at 38weeks +5.
+He could have quite happily stayed in the womb until he was ready to be born and his Mother's birth experience could have been very different.

-Inductions and caesarean sections come with their own risks too, so if you have been told that your baby is measuring big, weigh up the pros and cons of delivering an estimated large baby and the risks associated with that, verses the risks of inductions and c-sections.
+Inductions and caesarean sections come with their own risks.
+If you have been told that your baby is measuring big, weigh up the pros and cons of delivering an estimated large baby and the risks associated with that, verses the risks of inductions and c-sections.
 Also bear in mind, that inducing a baby early (37-38 weeks) could increase the risk of baby needing treatment when they are born.
 E.g. evidence indicates that early induction can increase your babies risk of jaundice at birth, which would require treatment and potentially a longer stay in hospital.
-As ultrasound scans are not very reliable at estimating babies gestation either, it could be that a baby being induced at 37 weeks, could in fact only be 35 weeks gestation at birth.
+Ultrasound scans are not very reliable at estimating a baby's gestation either.
+It could be that a baby being induced at 37 weeks, could in fact only be 35 weeks gestation at birth.
 Again, this could create additional issues at birth, where baby might need to go into the NICU (Neonatal Intensive Care Unit) for help and treatment.

 Always use the BRAINS acronym when faced with a difficult decision, to help you to make informed decisions, that are right for you and your baby.